Rep. Roy to Newsmax: Senate 'Didn't Deliver' on Megabill, Vote Is a No

-Congressman Chip Roy, R-Texas, says he's a no on the Big Beautiful Bill if a vote is called right now, as the Senate "didn't deliver," but said House members can send it back and "move this through based on our understanding of how it will be implemented and what we understand the legislation to mean how the executive branch will carry it out."
+Rep. Chip Roy, R-Texas, says he's a no on the One Big Beautiful Bill Act if a vote is called right now, as the Senate "didn't deliver," but said House members can send it back and "move this through based on our understanding of how it will be implemented and what we understand the legislation to mean how the executive branch will carry it out."

-"At every step along the way, we've been trying to improve the bill," Roy told Newsmax TV's "The Record With Greta Van Susteren."
+"At every step along the way, we've been trying to improve the bill," Roy told Newsmax's "The Record With Greta Van Susteren."

 "We did so in January when we set up a framework that came to the Budget Committee. … When we went through the Budget Committee last time, we got serious reforms to the Green New Scam subsidies.
 At every stage, we've been able to advance the ball down the field.